Flow: A Modular Learning Framework for Mixed Autonomy Traffic: Introduction

-The rest of the article is organized as follows: Section~\ref{sec:mixed-autonomy} introduces the problem of mixed autonomy.
+The rest of the article is organized as follows: \newCathy{Section~\ref{sec:mixed-autonomy} introduces the problem of mixed autonomy.
 Section~\ref{sec:related work} presents related work to place this article in the broader context of automated vehicles, traffic flow modeling, and deep RL.
 Section~\ref{sec:background} summarizes requisite concepts from RL and traffic.
-Section~\ref{sec:overview} describes the modular learning framework for the scalable design and experimentation of traffic control tasks.
-This is followed by two experimental sections: Section~\ref{sec:mixed-autonomy-ring}, in which we validate the modular learning framework on a canonical traffic control task, and Section~\ref{sec:flow-experiments} which presents more sophisticated applications of the framework to more complex traffic control tasks.
+Section~\ref{sec:overview} describes the modular learning framework for the scalable design and experimentation of traffic control scenarios.
+This is followed by two experimental sections: Section~\ref{sec:mixed-autonomy-ring}, in which we validate the modular learning framework on a canonical traffic control scenario; and Section~\ref{sec:flow-experiments} which presents more sophisticated applications of the framework to more complex traffic control scenarios. }